cycloptux/AyleeBot-Documentation/docs/source/bot-invite.rst

 ****************************************
-Invite GiselleBot to your Discord Server
+Invite InugamiBot to your Discord Server
 ****************************************